Overview

 3

 This course provides a general overview of persuasion and manipulation techniques, an introduction to neuro-linguistic programming, basic human psychology and improvisational acting.
-The course aims to allow an entry-level penetration tester to infiltrate an organization to conduct security testing successfully.
+The goal of the course is to allow an entry level penetration tester to successfully infiltrate an organization to conduct security testing.

 Pre-requisites: